-Recognizing Penguins:

-Audience Expectation, Cognitive Genre Theory, and the Ending of Mark's Gospel
+Recognizing Penguins: Audience Expectation, Cognitive Genre Theory, and the Ending of Mark's Gospel

-Elizabeth E. Shively
+ELIZABETH E. SHIVELY

-St. Mary's College, University of St. Andrews, St. Andrews, UK, KY16 8QZ
+St. Mary's College, University of St. Andrews St. Andrews, UK, KY16 8QZ

-This study exposes shortcomings of arguments that view an "open ending" theory of Mark as a modern construct that would have made little sense to an ancient audience.
-It looks at 1st century genre expectations in light of cognitive genre theory and argues that a reader-response approach to Mark's ending is not only appropriate but also desirable.
-First, it describes and assesses interpretative issues surrounding Mark's ending.
-Second, it discusses ways of approaching Mark's ending in light of genre expectations, building on a literary approach to genre with a cognitive (psychological) approach.
-Third, it offers an interpretation of Mark's ending in light of its fit with Greco-Roman bios and in terms of cognitive models.
-It shows how Mark develops a pattern of imitation between Jesus and his disciples that, at the end, invites the audience to reflect on and respond to the person of Jesus and his role as the exemplar of discipleship.
+Abstract: This study exposes shortcomings of arguments that view an "open ending" theory of Mark as a modern construct that would have made little sense to an ancient audience.
+I look at first-century genre expectations in light of cognitive genre theory and argue that a reader-response approach to Mark's ending is not only appropriate but also desirable.
+First, I describe and assess interpretative issues surrounding Mark's ending.
+Second, I discuss ways of approaching Mark's ending in light of genre expectations, building on a literary approach to genre with a cognitive (psychological) approach.
+Third, I offer an interpretation of Mark's ending in light of its fit with Greco-Roman biography (Greek bios; pl. bioi) and in terms of cognitive models.
+I show how Mark develops a pattern of imitation between Jesus and his disciples that, at the end, invites the audience to reflect on and respond to the person of Jesus and his role as the exemplar of discipleship.

-Key words: genre theory, Greco-Roman bios, Gospel of Mark, cognitive theories, ending of Mark
+Key Words: genre theory • Greco-Roman biography • bios • Gospel of Mark • cognitive theories • ending of Mark

-Mark's ending continues to polarize scholars.
-Most agree that 16:8 is the earliest and most reliable ending of the Gospel,1 but disagree about how to explain its
+MARK'S ENDING continues to polarize scholars.
+Most agree that 16:8 is the earliest and most reliable ending of the Gospel1 but disagree about how to explain